 There are a range of classroom and whole school systems to celebrate a variety of the children’s achievements, in relation to in-school and out-of-school activities.

-Any problems which cannot be resolved by the class teacher are brought to the attention of the Assistant Headteacher and then to the Headteacher.
+Pupils feel safe at this school.
+They know that if they are worried about something an adult will help them.
+There is a calm and orderly atmosphere in lessons and during the less structured times of the school day.
+Leaders have ensured that there are clear routines in place.
+Pupils have a positive attitude to their learning, any problems which cannot be resolved by the class teacher are brought to the attention of the Assistant Headteacher or the Headteacher.
 The Headteacher has the right to exclude a child from school either on a temporary or permanent basis when there has been a serious breach of behaviour.